-Kerry Blue Terrier learn best in an open area like the field, dog park, and yard.
+Kerry Blue Terrier learns best in an open area like the field, dog park, and yard.
 They tend to learn quickly in an open area where they can observe the surrounding.

-Training them in a closed and isolated place is not really a good idea as they need to be free running here and there, playing.
+Training them in a closed and isolated place is not really a good idea as they need to be free-running here and there, and playing.
 However, keep them on a leash as they might see some small animals and following there hunting instinct by chasing them.